bor0/gidti/manuscript/chapter4.md

 I>
 I> A recursive data type is a data type where in some of its constructors there is a reference to the same data type.

 We will start by defining a recursive data type, which is a data type that in the constructor refers to itself.
 In fact, earlier in this book we already gave a recursive definition of `Nat`.
 As a motivating example, we will try to define the representation of lists.
 For this data type we'll use a combination of sum and product types.
-A list is defined as either `End` (end of list) or `Element`, which is a value appended to another `MyList`:
+A list is defined as either `End` (end of list) or `Cons` (construct), which is a value appended to another `MyList`:

 ```
-data MyList a = Element a (MyList a) | End
+data MyList a = Cons a (MyList a) | End
 ```

-This means that the type `MyList` has two constructors, `End` and `Element`.
+This means that the type `MyList` has two constructors, `End` and `Cons`.
 If it's `End`, then it's the end of the list (and does not accept any more values).
-However, if it's `Element`, then we can append another value (e.g. `Element 3`), but afterwards we have to specify another value of type `MyList a` (which can be `End` or another `Element`).
+However, if it's `Cons`, then we can append another value (e.g. `Cons 3`), but afterwards we have to specify another value of type `MyList a` (which can be `End` or another `Cons`).
 This definition allows us to define a list.
-As an example, this is how we would represent {$$}(1, 2, 3){/$$} using our `Element End` representation:
+As an example, this is how we would represent {$$}(1, 2, 3){/$$} using our `Cons End` representation:

 ```
-Idris> :t Element 1 (Element 2 End)
+Idris> :t Cons 1 (Cons 2 End)
-Element 1 (Element 2 End) : MyList Integer
+Cons 1 (Cons 2 End) : MyList Integer
-Idris> :t Element 'a' (Element 'b' End)
+Idris> :t Cons 'a' (Cons 'b' End)
-Element 'a' (Element 'b' End) : MyList Char
+Cons 'a' (Cons 'b' End) : MyList Char
 ```

 Note how Idris automatically infers the polymorphic type to `MyList Integer` and `MyList Char`.
 Here is one way of implementing the concatenation function, which given two lists, should produce a list with the elements appended:

 ```
 add' : MyList a -> MyList a -> MyList a
 add' End ys         = ys
-add' (Element x xs) ys = Element x (add' xs ys)
+add' (Cons x xs) ys = Cons x (add' xs ys)
 ```

 The first line of the code says that `add'` is a function that accepts two polymorphic lists (`MyList Nat`, `MyList Char`, etc), and produces the same list as a result.
 The second line of the code pattern matches against the first list and when it's empty we just return the second list.
-The third line of the code also pattern matches against the first list, but this time it covers the `Element` case.
-So, whenever there is an `Element` in the first list, as a result we return this element `Element x`, appended recursively to `add' xs ys`, where `xs` is the remainder of the first list and `ys` is the second list.
+The third line of the code also pattern matches against the first list, but this time it covers the `Cons` case.
+So, whenever there is an `Cons` in the first list, as a result we return this element `Cons x`, appended recursively to `add' xs ys`, where `xs` is the remainder of the first list and `ys` is the second list.
 Example usage:

 ```
-Idris> add' (Element 1 (Element 2 (Element 3 End))) (Element 4 End)
+Idris> add' (Cons 1 (Cons 2 (Cons 3 End))) (Cons 4 End)
-Element 1 (Element 2 (Element 3 (Element 4 End))) : MyList Integer
+Cons 1 (Cons 2 (Cons 3 (Cons 4 End))) : MyList Integer
 ```

 X> ### Exercise 9
 X>
-X> Unfold `add' (Element 1 (Element 2 (Element 3 End))) (Element 4 End)` on paper to get a better understanding of how this definition appends two lists.
+X> Unfold `add' (Cons 1 (Cons 2 (Cons 3 End))) (Cons 4 End)` on paper to get a better understanding of how this definition appends two lists.

 X> ### Exercise 10
 X>